Dear friend of FAI:

 You can also see a longer list of our recommendations on our Bookshop page.

 We have many projects in the works and are excited about the next few months.
-We’ll be publishing reports on satellite internet technology, the Ukrainian and American drone industries, nuclear energy regulations, and more.
-We’ll also be hosting events in San Francisco and DC focused on bringing technical talent into government service, AI’s implications for the creator economy, and the national security imperative of strengthening our K-12 education system.
-And looking further ahead, we’ve got big plans to celebrate our 10th anniversary next spring in San Francisco.
-Stay tuned for news in the coming months!
+We’ll be publishing reports on the history of network neutrality, the principles behind conservative futurism, and more, and we’re planning events in New York City, Austin, and San Francisco.
+Looking further ahead, we’ve got big plans to celebrate our 10th anniversary next fall in San Francisco.
+Stay tuned for details in the coming months!